 - Escape to a domestic violence shelter so you’re safe

 Once you’re rescued or escape on your own, go to a local domestic violence shelter.
 Your safety is your first priority.
-Do not escape into parents’ or friends’ homes: it will put all of you at risk of being harmed or killed.
+Do not escape into your parents’ or friends’ homes because it will put all of you at risk of being harmed or killed by your abuser.
+As I share in my domestic violence story, an escape into a shelter for battered women is your best plan.

 - Document what needs to be done to rebuild your life